 The market for our products and services is subject to rapid and significant change and competition.
 The market for technology-enabled services that empower healthcare consumers is characterized by rapid technological change, new product and service introductions, evolving industry standards, changing customer needs, existing competition and the entrance of non-traditional competitors.
 In addition, there may be a limited-time opportunity to achieve and maintain a significant share of this market due in part to the rapidly evolving nature of the healthcare and technology industries and the substantial resources available to our existing and potential competitors.
 The market for technology-enabled services that empower healthcare consumers is relatively new and unproven, and it is uncertain whether this market will achieve and sustain high levels of demand and market adoption.
-In order to remain competitive, we are continually involved in a number of projects to develop new services or compete with these new market entrants, including the development of mobile versions of our proprietary technology platform and our introduction of investment advisory services.
+In order to remain competitive, we are continually involved in a number of projects to develop new services or compete with these new market entrants.
 These projects carry risks, such as cost overruns, delays in delivery, performance problems and lack of acceptance by our customers.

-Furthermore, based on our experience with our customers, we believe that many consumers are not familiar with the tax-advantaged benefits of HSAs and other similar tax-advantaged healthcare savings arrangements.
 Our success depends to a substantial extent on the willingness of consumers to increase their use of technology platforms to manage their healthcare saving and spending, the ability of our platform to increase consumer engagement, and our ability to demonstrate the value of our platform to our existing customers and potential customers.
 If our existing customers do not recognize or acknowledge the benefits of our platform or our platform does not drive consumer engagement, then the market for our products and services might develop more slowly than we expect, which could adversely affect our operating results.
 In addition, we have limited insight into trends that might develop and affect our business.
 We might make errors in predicting and reacting to relevant business, legal and regulatory trends, which could harm our business.
 If any of these events occur, it could materially adversely affect our business, financial condition or results of operations.